5 Phases of Developing Medical Devices: A Comprehensive Guide

 This process needs to be done iteratively through a cycle of design, development and review controlled by a Quality Management System.

 At the end of this phase you will know if the concept is feasible.
-You'll have the proof that it can be translated into a product that can be manufactured for practical use in the market, while meeting customer needs in a way that improves on existing solutions.
+You'll have the proof that it can be translated into a product that can be manufactured for practical use in the market, while meeting customer needs in a way that improves existing solutions.

 Phase 3 - Design and development - Verification and validation